ansible/awx/tools/docker-compose/README.md

 - [docker-compose](https://pypi.org/project/docker-compose/) Python module.
     + This also installs the `docker` Python module, which is incompatible with [`docker-py`](https://pypi.org/project/docker-py/).
 If you have previously installed `docker-py`, please uninstall it.
 - [Docker Compose](https://docs.docker.com/compose/install/).
+- [Ansible](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html) will need to be installed as we use it to template files needed for the docker-compose.

 ## Configuration